About the Friends of the Railroad (FORR)

 The Friends of the Railroad, Inc. established in 2008 is a 501(c)3 non-profit organization in Victor, NY.
 Our mission is the preservation of and education about local railroads, the history, the people, facilities and equipment in and around Victor, NY.

-Since the 1840s, Victor, NY served by three different national and regional railroads, has maintained it position at the fore-front of railroad transportation and heritage.
-Beginning with the Auburn & Rochester Railroad (A&R), one of the first in New York chartered in 1836, opened in 1841.
-In 1853, the Auburn & Rochester consolidated with eight other regional railroads to become the New York Central Railroad.
-This historic Cobblestone Pumphouse, now on the National Register of Historic Places, was built for the Auburn & Rochester Railroad in 1845 in the hamlet of Fishers NY stands today, thanks to the Town of Victor, a national treasure in this country's railroad heritage.
+The Auburn & Rochester Railroad (A&R), one of the first railroads in New York State, opened 1840 through Fishers and Victor, NY.
+In 1853, the Auburn & Rochester Railroad was consolidated with eight other regional railroads and became the New York Central Railroad.
+The historic Cobblestone Pumphouse, pictured below and on the National Register of Historic Places, was built in 1845 for the Auburn & Rochester Railroad in the hamlet of Fishers NY.
+It stands today, thanks to J. Sheldon Fisher and the Town of Victor.
+Part of our national historic railroad heritage, a local treasure here.

 In 1892, the Lehigh Valley Railroad (LV) opened from Jersey City, NJ to Buffalo, NY and transported passengers and freight, anthracite coal know as black diamonds, to heat homes and fire the steel mills that built this country.
 For more than 138 years, Victor Coal & Lumber sold and delivered coal to help keep local homes warm and businesses productive.

 The first high-speed interurban railroad for its time in the area, the Rochester & Eastern (R&E) Rapid Railway, opened in 1904 transporting folks from Victor to cities of Rochester, Canandaigua and Geneva at 60+ miles per hour.
 You could get aboard the express in Victor and be in downtown Rochester in less than 60 minutes.
 Remember, this was when the horse and buggy were the most popular form of transportation.